 cover story titled 'Living on the Edge'.

-I recently went back to this isolated corner of Kenya and what I discovered astounded me.
-It is still wild and wonderful and when I was there, there were only 10 lion in the area and now there are 50.
+I recently went back to this isolated corner of Kenya, which you will not find on any other safari itinerary, and what I discovered astounded me.
+It is still wild and wonderful and off the beaten track!
 This is a corner of Africa that is yet to be photographed by anyone else, a place so wild and free that time has stood still.
 It is a true wilderness, guarded and kept by the traditional Maasai tribes-people.

 After revisiting my waterhole and finding not only my lion again, but prolific wildlife too, I have decided to share this beautiful place with you.
 As such, I have designed a unique one-of-a-kind safari to the south rift valley of Kenya.
 You will experience the most traditional Maasai left in East Africa and you will even help them to herd their cattle.
 You will get to see and photograph their customs and traditions and you will learn the true meaning of the word 'conservation' from Africa's own original conservationists.
 You will also track down free-ranging lion with lion researchers and you will visit the wild frontier that is Lake Natron, the largest breeding ground for Lesser Flamingo in the world.
 You will gaze upon the beasts and plains of Africa's Great Rift Valley and you will explore wild rivers and wetlands.
 Your camp is situated in splendid isolation on the banks of a hidden river and from this base, you will explore the floor of the rift valley.
 You will also undertake a night safari drive to discover the numerous but shy nocturnal denizens of the African bush.
 You will do all this without seeing other tourists; it will be like stepping back in time as you experience a true 'Out of Africa' safari.
 I invite you to come and experience 'real Africa', the way it once was.
 Join me on this special safari to one of the last remaining wildernesses in Africa and come find out why this is one of the only places in Africa where lion numbers are on the increase.

-Our second leg of this special safari sees us flying over the wall of the Great Rift Valley and into a secret and remote location in the Masai Mara.
+Our second leg of this special safari sees us flying over the wall of the Great Rift Valley and into the heart of the Masai Mara.
 We have timed this safari to coincide with the arrival of the migration, and not with the arrival of the tourist hordes.
-You will have access to both sides of the river so you can photograph crossings coming towards you.
-The Masai Mara is the wildlife mecca of Africa and I have chosen the best camp and time of year to be there.
+Situated close to all the crossing points you will be well positioned to take in the wildlife mecca of Africa.
+We have chosen the best camp and time of year to be there.
 Come and see 'the greatest wildlife show on earth'.

 Full itinerary details of the unique and specially designed activities on the link at the bottom.
 This safari really offers it all from the grassy plains of East Africa to the dusty floor of the rift valley.
-The experience includes lakes; rivers; wetlands; lions; research; cultural photography; bird photography; landscape photography; predator photography; plains game photography; mountains; kayaking; nocturnal animals; predators; migration and possible river crossings; wilderness; rare animals and much much more.
+The experience includes lakes; rivers; wetlands; lions; research; cultural photography; bird photography; landscape photography; predator photography; plains game; mountains; kayaking; nocturnal animals; predators; the great migration; wilderness; rare animals and much much more.
 Only space for a maximum of 6 participants and only one departure per year.